 Depending on the species, iris are hardy in USDA zones 3 to 10, but the actual growing range of each species is a little different.
 Most species grow well in zone 5, but some, such as the Rocky Mountain iris (Iris missouriensis), is hardy to zone 3.
 Because iris needs plenty of sunlight to realize its bloom potential, only sunny locations in the North are suitable, but growers in more southern zones have more leeway in choosing a planting site.

 When Should You Plant Iris?

 The best time to plant iris rhizomes or bulbs is in the late summer or early fall, which gives the roots time to get established before the winter freeze sets in.
-Bearded iris go dormant in midsummer and are best planted in the fall.
+Bearded iris begin to go dormant in late summer and are best planted in the fall.
 Planting time isn't critical for rhizomes and bulbs, so if you obtain some at other times of the year, it's better to plant them than it is to leave them out waiting for the perfect time.
 When starting iris from seed, you should be transplanting the seedlings in the early spring as soon as all danger of frost has passed.